 Students learn about and gain immediate experience with entrepreneurial innovation by generating ideas, projects and business or organization “startups” using the Lean Launch methodology.
-This is a fast-paced, hands-on week using the Business Model Canvas tool to develop clear value propositions for each defined customer segment.
-Students are expected to work in teams to complete daily homework assignments and a final presentation.
+This is a fast-paced, hands-on course using the Business Model Canvas tool to develop clear value propositions for each defined customer segment.
+Students work in teams to complete weekly homework assignments and a final presentation.
 The course meets for the first-half of the semester.
 Graded S/U only; 1 credit. *Registration through the Registrar required.

 Utilizing a case-study approach, students learn details about business and organization finance economics.
-Using the Business Model Canvas, students further explore the process of planning, testing and developing ideas, projects, businesses and organizations.
+Students further explore the process of planning, testing and developing ideas, projects, businesses and organizations.
 Cases include those developed by teams in Introduction to Innovation as well as cases provided by the instructor; enrollment in IDP 155 is encouraged but not required.
-Students are expected to work in teams to complete daily homework assignments and a final presentation.
+Students work in teams to complete daily homework assignments and a final presentation.
 The course meets for the second-half of the semester.
 Graded S/U only; 1 credit. *Registration through the Registrar required.